-Cheating is defined as obtaining or attempting to obtain credit for work by the use of dishonest, deceptive, fraudulent, or unauthorized means.
-Helping someone commit an act of academic dishonesty is also considered cheating.
-The following are only some of the many forms cheating may take:
+Academic Integrity is comprised of acts of academic dishonesty, which includes cheating, plagiarism, or obtaining or attempting to obtain credit for work by the use of any dishonest, deceptive, fraudulent, or unauthorized means.
+Academic dishonesty also encompasses helping someone else to commit an act of academic dishonesty.

 Other Specific Examples of Academic Dishonesty:

-E. Stealing tests or being in possessing of an unauthorized test or related document
+- Stealing tests or being in possession of an unauthorized test or related document

-3. Be referred to the Dean of Student Affairs for further disciplinary action
+- Being referred to the Dean of Student Affairs for further disciplinary action.